paladini-qa/paladini-qa/README.md

 ![GitHub stars](https://img.shields.io/github/stars/paladini-qa?style=social)

 ## 👨‍💻 About Me
-I'm a QA intern passionate about ensuring software quality and delivering the best experience for users.
+I'm a QA passionate about ensuring software quality and delivering the best experience for users.
 Currently, I am studying Computer Science at the Federal University of Technology – Paraná, Medianeira campus.

 ## "Quality is built in, not tested in." – Ron Jeffries